danieljuhl/vueJS-rest-test/README.md

 # vueJS-rest-test
-Just a quick test with VueJS using the CoinCap.io REST API
+v0: A simple and quick test with VueJS fetching data from the CoinCap.io REST API only using one component.

 ![alt text](https://i.imgur.com/AbvHMGd.png)